Elohim: Angels and judges

 In a few cases in the Greek Septuagint (LXX), Hebrew elohim with a plural verb, or with implied plural context, was rendered either angeloi ("angels") or to kriterion tou Theou ("the judgement of God").
 These passages then entered first the Latin Vulgate, then the English King James Version (KJV) as "angels" and "judges", respectively.
 From this came the result that James Strong, for example, listed "angels" and "judges" as possible meanings for elohim with a plural verb in his Strong's Concordance, and the same is true of many other 17th–20th century reference works.
 Both Gesenius' Hebrew Lexicon and the Brown–Driver–Briggs Lexicon list both "angels" and "judges" as possible alternative meanings of elohim with plural verbs and adjectives.

 Gesenius and Ernst Wilhelm Hengstenberg have questioned the reliability of the Septuagint translation in this matter.
 Gesenius lists the meaning without agreeing with it.
 Hengstenberg stated that the Hebrew Bible text never uses elohim to refer to "angels", but that the Septuagint translators refused the references to "gods" in the verses they amended to "angels".
+Cyrus H. Gordon extended this critique, arguing that in the ancient Near Eastern context deities could exercise judicial functions, so references to appearing before elohim need not be interpreted as referring to human judges.

 The Greek New Testament (NT) quotes in Hebrews 2:6b-8a, where the Greek NT has ἀγγέλους (angelous) in vs. 7, quoting (8:6 in the LXX), which also has ἀγγέλους in a version of the Greek Septuagint.
 In the KJV, elohim (Strong's number H430) is translated as "angels" only in Psalm 8:5.